kushalsai-01/GoDist/README.md

 - A simple leader election (Bully-style, not Raft)
 - Consistency trade-offs (stale reads, partial failures, partitions)

+- ## Learning References

+Many of the concepts explored in this project were learned and cross-checked using public system design resources, especially:

+ awesome-system-design-resources

+These resources helped with understanding high-level ideas like consistent hashing, replication, quorums, failure detection, and trade-offs.
+All code and implementation decisions in this repository were written manually to reinforce learning.

 ## What I Learned From This

 While building this, I repeatedly ran into the same core distributed-systems lessons: